-Accounting Policies and Notes to the Financial Statements For the year ended 31 December 2020
+Accounting Policies and Notes to the Financial Statements For the year ended 31 December 2021 i) Revenue from non-exchange transactions

 Non-exchange transactions are those where the Trust receives an inflow of resources (i.e. cash and other tangible or intangible items) but provides no (or nominal) direct consideration in return.